terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 The following attributes are exported:

 - `comment` - Add additional information about this host.Note: Changes to this attribute will trigger a host rebuild.
-- `compute_attributes` - Hypervisor specific VM options
+- `compute_attributes` - Hypervisor specific VM options.
+Must be a JSON string, as every compute provider has different attributes schema
 - `compute_profile_id` -
 - `compute_resource_id` -
 - `domain_id` - ID of the domain to assign to the host.